 I am glad that Lent is here.
 If used the way it is intended, this season is a tremendous spiritual preparation for Holy Week and Easter.
 I personally need to take more time for prayer, fasting and almsgiving as the Gospel reminds us.

-There is one thing that I hate, however.
-It is that phone call that comes constantly on Ash Wednesday asking: “Father, what time are ashes?”
+Speaking honestly, there is one thing that I hate, however.
+It is that phone call that comes to most parishes constantly on Ash Wednesday asking: “Father, what time are ashes?”